honeycombio/tracing-workshop-go/README.md

 ```

 But you won't be interacting with it directly; the `wall` service will simply ping `localhost:8088` in hopes of the `analysis` service being alive.

+## Security fine print

+Any API keys included in this repository are included for ease of use during the workshop and will be rendered null and void after the event on January 24th, 2019.